 Face and Body: How to Exfoliate Your Skin

 Exfoliating does wonders for your skin and is necessary to keep your skin young and glowing.
-Exfoliation promotes cell turnover, or in other words, sloughs off dead skin cells and allows for cell regeneration.
+Exfoliation promotes cell turnover and allows for cell regeneration.

 There are many benefits of exfoliating, including reducing the risk of breakouts and revealing clear, healthy skin.